philipe-go/gobot-trader.bot/README.md

 **Section 3: Readability**

 As the project is a prototype which is in beta version the code still needs to comply standards (ie SOLID principles).
-Though, it is still *not predicted* any refactoring on the near future as my goal is to focus and finish my course.
+Though, it is still *not predicted* the refactoring on the near future as my goal is to focus and finish my course.

 **Section 4: Manual**

-      2.1 - Application Manual:
+      4.1 - Application Manual:

 ![LoginScreen](./Media/login.png?style=centerme)

-To login you will use a default username and password, however you can change then on the source code of the class Pombo.cs.
-Or, create a data base to store those information and access it throw the Pombos.cs class created to manage those access and some other aspects.
+To login you will use a default username and password, however you can change then in the source code of the class Pombos.cs.
+Or, create a data base to store those information and access it through the Pombos.cs class, created to manage those access and some other aspects.
 - default username: guest
 - default password: guest

 ![AppDashboard](./Media/dashboard.png?style=centerme)

-      2.2 - SourceCode Manual:
+      4.2 - SourceCode Manual:

-The following are a few of source codes which need to be changed when you implement your strategy.
-Those lines where deliberately removed.
+The following are few source codes which need to be changed when you implement your strategy.
+Those lines where deliberately removed / commented.

 [1 - Code that needs to be changed](https://github.com/philipe-go/GObot-TraderRobot/blob/master/RobotLibrary/Pombos.cs#L30-L42)